-While the quality of the servers is more important than the quantity, there is a point at which the competition simply loses due to numbers.
-And NordVPN, with over 5,200 servers, happens to be the absolute leader in this area.
-The nearest pursuers lag behind by almost a lap, with Private Internet Access, TorGuard, and CyberGhost being the only ones with more than 3,000.
-Seeing NordVPN constantly improving these numbers leads us to believe that the status quo is not going to change anytime soon.
+While the quality of the servers is more important than the quantity, there is a point at which server count becomes important.
+And NordVPN, with over 5000, happens to be one of the best in this area.
+It’s only surpassed by CyberGhost VPN with 6400+ servers, while ExpressVPN, Private Internet Access, and TorGuard lag behind by almost a lap with more than 3,000.
+Seeing NordVPN constantly improving these numbers leads us to believe that they’re still going to push for the #1 position as they have in the past.

 The distance between the client and the server is one of the key factors that influence the latency and speed of the connection.
 It’s okay if your VPN provider has a server a few hundred miles away from you.
 But what if that server crashes?
 Suddenly, you’re left with no alternative that can provide the same bandwidth for streaming or gaming.
 So while the overall spread is crucial for using your VPN service across the globe, the density is what determines whether you’ll be able to use it effectively.